 This applies not only to catching actions but also to all throwing actions.
-So also when rowing towards a bridge, all positions of the boat will always be interconnected and construct just one sole action trajectory shape, will the actual position of the boat always represent the precise division between the manifest and latent parts of the action trajectory shape, and must the latent part of the action trajectory also (!) emerge from the manifest part.
+So also when placing a glass on a coaster, all positions of the bottom of the glass will always be interconnected and construct just one sole action trajectory shape, will the current position of the bottom always represent the precise division between the manifest and latent parts of the action trajectory shape, and must the latent part of the action trajectory also (!) emerge from the manifest part.
 Which facts are clearly not to be refuted.

 The explanatory model is based on the paradigm that, in its evolutionary development, the perceptual organ first functioned as a comparison mechanism that could record the autonomous movement of the animal and the autonomous movement of the environment c.q. the environmental objects in line segment shapes.
-In relationship to which it is important to emphasize that the ability to perceive movement arose long before the more advanced cognitive skills were developed that gave us insight into the nature of what exactly moves.
+In relationship to which it is important to emphasize that the ability to perceive movement arose long before the more advanced cognitive skills were developed that gave us insight into the nature of what exactly moves1.
 Thus, perceiving movement essentially has nothing to do with perceiving what exactly moves, and it can also be established that perceiving mere movement must be placed close to the origin of the evolutionary development of the perception processes.